LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 	$ logtalk_tester -p swi
 	...

-Tests for standard built-in predicates that require input/output operations are currently missing.
+By convention, tests for standard built-in predicates encapsulate the main test goal using the `{}/1` control construct.
+In most cases, this precaution is not necessary as the calls would be compiled as-is.
+An exception is the read and write predicates that are affected by operator declarations, which otherwise would be compiled to ensure the locality of operators to conform to Logtalk semantics.

 Some unit tests are currently skipped.
 These tests are mainly split between two groups: tests whose result is specified as undefined in the standards